JonathanWilbur/mueller-report/volume1.md

 of any goods or services without charge," such as "membership lists" and "mailing lists."
 11 C.F.R. § 100.52(d)(l).
 The FEC has concluded that the phrase includes a state-by-state list of activists.
 See citizens for responsibility and Ethics in Washington v.
 FEC, 475 F.3d 337, 338 (D.C.
 Cir.
-2007) (describing the FEC's findings). likewise, polling data provided to a campaign constitutes a "contribution. " FEC advisory opinion 1990-12 (Strub), 1990 WL 153454 (citing 11 C.F.R. § 106.4(6)).
+2007) (describing the FEC's findings).
+Likewise, polling data provided to a campaign constitutes a "contribution. " FEC advisory opinion 1990-12 (Strub), 1990 WL 153454 (citing 11 C.F.R. § 106.4(6)).
 And in the specific context of the foreign-contributions ban, the FEC has concluded that "election materials used in previous Canadian campaigns ," including